tapfer-abdullah/Educate-yourself-cliennt-side/README.md

 It is a college booking website.
-It is a front-end project but i have use mongodb and Expressjs for storing and fetching data Any can take admission from this website.
+It is a front-end project but i have use mongodb and Expressjs for storing and fetching data Anyone can take admission from this website.
 He can see his college details and also give reviews One can also update his personal info from the website